Gianluigi Buffon: 1996–2001: Making the starting eleven, early success and recognition

-In his fourth season with the club, Buffon won his first European trophy, the UEFA Cup, keeping a clean sheet in the final against Marseille, which ended in a 3–0 win for Parma; he also won the Coppa Italia with the club that season, as Parma defeated Fiorentina on away goals.
-Parma finished fourth in Serie A, which allowed them to reach the playoff round of the UEFA Champions League, although they were relegated to the UEFA Cup after losing to Rangers.
-Buffon's performances that season earned him his first Serie A Goalkeeper of the Year Award, as well as the Bravo Award, the trophy given to the best player under 23 years of age in Europe.
-He also placed fifth in the IFFHS World's Best Goalkeeper rankings, and received his first ever Ballon d'Or nomination.
+In his fourth season with the club, Buffon won his first European trophy, the UEFA Cup.
+He also won the Coppa Italia with Parma that season.
+Buffon's performances that season earned him his first Serie A Goalkeeper of the Year Award and the Bravo Award.
+He placed fifth in the IFFHS World's Best Goalkeeper rankings, and received his first Ballon d'Or nomination.
 In the following season, he won his first Supercoppa Italiana title against Serie A champions Milan, and Parma finished fourth in Serie A once again, tied with Inter for the final remaining Champions League spot.
 Parma lost 3–1 to Inter in the European playoff match.
-The club was knocked out in the round of 16 of both the UEFA Cup and the Coppa Italia.

-In the 2000–01 season, Buffon helped lead Parma to another Coppa Italia Final, in which they were defeated by Fiorentina; but the team suffered a third-round elimination in the UEFA Cup.
+Buffon helped lead Parma to another Coppa Italia final in the 2000–01 season, but were defeated by Fiorentina.
 Parma also finished the season in fourth place for the third consecutive year, which allowed them to go through to the Champions League play-off round.
-Buffon was voted Serie A Goalkeeper of the Year for the second time in his career, and he also placed third in the IFFHS World's Best Goalkeeper award.
+Buffon was voted Serie A Goalkeeper of the Year for the second time in his career, and also placed third in the IFFHS World's Best Goalkeeper award.

-On 3 July 2001, Buffon was sold to Juventus for a world-record goalkeeper's transfer fee of 100 billion lire, (€51,645,690) (Or €51.956 million including other minor costs that could be capitalised) with part of the transfer fees paid via the transfer of Jonathan Bachini to Parma for an undisclosed fee (which saw Juventus make a capital gain of €10M, i.e. he was sold for equal to or more than €10M).
+For the 2000–01 season, Buffon's initial decision to change from his traditional number 1 shirt to the number 88 shirt was criticised in the press due to its supposed neo-Nazi connotations, Buffon denied any knowledge of the association, stating that 88 represented "four balls", which are symbols of the character and attributes of a person.
+He stated that they were meant to signify his need for these attributes after his injury prior to Euro 2000, and that they also represented his "rebirth".
+He subsequently offered to change numbers, choosing the squad number 77 instead.